First Look at Line Imaging CASA 6.6.1

 This guide features CARTA, the “Cube Analysis and Rendering Tool for Astronomy,” which is the new NRAO visualization tool for images and cubes.
 The CASA viewer (imview) has not been maintained for a few years and will be removed from future versions of CASA.
 We strongly recommend using CARTA, as it provides a much more efficient, stable, and feature rich user experience.
 A comparison of the CASA viewer and CARTA, as well as instructions on how to use CARTA at NRAO, is provided in the CARTA section of the CASA docs.

-This lesson steps you through imaging of spectral lines.
+This lesson steps you through imaging of spectral lines, and picks up where First Look at Self Calibration left off.

 We start here with the self-calibrated data from the previous tutorial.
 We could just as easily begin with the non self-calibrated data, but we would not then benefit from the improvements that the self calibration provided.

 If you have not completed the previous tutorial, you'll need the self-calibrated data.
-You can download the full package for these First Look tutorials following the instructions at First_Look_at_Imaging_CASA_6.5.4 Guide for instructions.
+You can download the full package for these First Look tutorials following the instructions at First Look at Imaging Guide for instructions.
 The full package contains twhya_selfcal.ms.tar, or you can download twhya_selfcal.ms.tar separately at https://bulk.cv.nrao.edu/almadata/public/ALMA_firstlooks/twhya_selfcal.ms.tar .

 Note that it often makes good sense to self-calibrate on the continuum source, even when the main science goal is to image spectral line emission.
 This is especially true when the continuum is bright and not overly complex.
 Sometimes, though, it can make better sense to self-calibrate on a spectral line, and apply those solutions to the entire data set.
 For now, we will apply the continuum self-cal solutions to our spectral line data to optimize our spectral line images.